-- A. The Funds should be used in ways to support the purpose and strategic plan of ACerS. - B. Typical uses of the Section Funds by the Sections are: - 1.
+- J. The Funds should be used in ways to support the purpose and strategic plan of ACerS. - K. Typical uses of the Section Funds by the Sections are: - 1.
 Strategic planning - 2.
-Programming development including invited speakers' honoraria and expenses

-- 3. Promotion activities such as newsletters, mailings, postage, & membership drives - 4.
+Programming development including invited speakers' honoraria and expenses - 3.
+Promotion activities such as newsletters, mailings, postage, & membership drives - 4.
 Recruit new SOCIETY student members (GGRN and MA) or provide financial assistance to attend Section events - 5.
 Publications - 6.
-"Out of pocket" expenses of Section Officers attending non-technical meetings such as those for Section planning. - C. Funds may not be used for: - 1.
-Any purpose which violates local, state or federal laws - 2.
-Any purpose which is prohibited by the ACerS constitution or BOD established policies - 3.
-Open ended obligations (Requests should be for specific amounts for specific activities) - 4.
-Section Officers "out of pocket" expenses attending technical meetings - D. Funds raised by Sections from other sources (e.g., donations, award funds, past activities) will be accounted for separately and will not be subject to the above maximum.
-Sections that have or would like to establish scholarships and/or endowments should utilize The Ceramic and Glass Industry Foundation for management of such programs. - E. The Board of Directors shall make the final decision on questions of conflict between the rules of a Section and the Constitution, By-Laws, or Procedures of the SOCIETY, after the Committee on Member Services, in cooperation with the chair of the Section and the Parliamentarian, has reviewed the matter and made a recommendation thereon to the Board of Directors.
+"Out of pocket" expenses of Section Officers attending non-technical meetings such as those for Section planning. - L. Funds may not be used for: - i.
+Any purpose which violates local, state or federal laws - ii.
+Any purpose which is prohibited by the ACerS constitution or BOD established policies - iii.
+Open ended obligations (Requests should be for specific amounts for specific activities) - iv.
+Section Officers "out of pocket" expenses attending technical meetings - M. Sections that have or would like to establish scholarships and/or endowments should utilize The Ceramic and Glass Industry Foundation for management of such programs. - N. The Board of Directors shall make the final decision on questions of conflict between the rules of a Section and the Constitution, By-Laws, or Procedures of the SOCIETY, after the Committee on Member Services, in cooperation with the chair of the Section and the Parliamentarian, has reviewed the matter and made a recommendation thereon to the Board of Directors.

-A. SECTIONS DISSOLUTION PROCEDURES
+SECTIONS DISSOLUTION